spatie/laravel-sitemap/README.md

 ## Testing

-First start the test server in a seperate terminal session:
+First start the test server in a separate terminal session:

 ``` bash
 cd tests/server